stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-2.md

 ---
 title: HUVLE OFFICIAL SITE
 subtitle: Web Applicaton
-date: '2017-05-17'
+date: 2017-05-17
-thumb_image: /images/thumbnail_02_huvleWeb.gif
+thumb_image: "/images/thumbnail_02_huvleWeb.gif"
 thumb_image_alt: huvle web
-image: /images/thumbnail.png
+image: "/images/thumbnail.png"
-image_alt: An orange on a blue background
+image_alt: huvle site
 template: project
 excerpt: ''

 ---
-This web application is managed and controlled that the web, mobile, and apps' advertisement business.
-The clients could be used a dashboard to managed each advertisement or apps, distinguish statistics, and could be checked out the profit of advertisements.
+This project is intended to introduce the company of HUVLE.
+Korea based mobile media company which is provided innovative mobile web browser.
+The goal is to cooperate with the advertiser to business companies, as well as build an efficient searching browser for smart phone users.

 ![](/images/empty_150.png)